Zaneham/Ternary_inference/paper/PAPER.md

 ### 3.3 Attention Mechanism

-For attention, we apply ternary quantization to Q, K, V, and output projections.
+For attention, I apply ternary quantisation to Q, K, V, and output projections.
 The attention score computation (Q @ K^T) remains in floating-point, but all linear projections are ternary.

 ### 3.4 Memory Representation